leancodepl/flutter_corelibrary/packages/debug_page/README.md

 ## Warning

 For gathering loggers logs, this package relies on listening to `Logger.root`.
-This means that changing `Logger.root.level` affects this package behavior.
+This means that changing `Logger.root.level` affects this package behavior and the logs are only collected from the current isolate.